isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: Secondary 2 & 3 Cultural Immersion Trip to Surabaya, Indonesia 2025
+          date: 18 September 2025
+          announcement: From 3 to 6 June 2025, our Secondary 2 and 3 students travelled to
+            Surabaya, Indonesia’s second-largest city, for a 4-day, 3-night cultural and immersion programme.
+          link_text: Read more about it here
+          link_url: /secondary-2-3-cultural-immersion-trip-to-surabaya-indonesia-2025/
         - title: Racial Harmony Day 2025
           date: 13 August 2025
           announcement: On 22 July 2025, Regent Secondary School came alive with vibrant